 The story of Joseph is found in Genesis 37-50.
 The narrative of his life occupied a good portion of the book of Genesis.
-With this in mind, it should not be a surprise to learn a lot of lessons from Joseph’s life.
+With this in mind, it should not be a surprise to learn a lot of lessons and principles from the life of Joseph.

 Joseph’s life is filled with so many untold suffering, anguish, and sadness.
 As this might be the case, Joseph is among the heroes of faith mentioned in Hebrews 11.
-So what are the lessons we can learn from his life?
+So what are the spiritual lessons from the life of Joseph pdf?

 Lesson no. 1: Doing the right thing does not always lead to physical relief